 A. It is always great to see one of my fonts being used in public in a way that suits it and sometimes I feel flattered when major companies choose to use one of my fonts for a campaign, since there are so many great fonts to out there.

-Q. When you look at your extensive collection of fonts, which are your favorites?
+Q. When you look at your extensive folder of fonts, which are your favorites?
 And tell us a little about why those speak to you.

 A. I like dearJoe 4, which looks rather debonair and his mad little brother dearJoeHannes, which was written kinda sloppy but works quite well.
 PencilPete is one of my favorites because of its graphite look-and-feel.